 Today’s community leaders are challenged to make decisions to ensure the future safety and integrity of their community’s infrastructure.
-SERCAP’s technical experts help town managers, mayors, town clerks, and other community leaders to determine needs, secure funding and support for structural and economic development.
+SERCAP’s technical experts help town managers, mayors, town clerks, and other community leaders to determine needs and secure funding and support for structural and economic development.
 We guide community leaders to implement systems and processes that are sustainable for the long haul, and foster economic growth and a desirable quality of life for years to come.

 Technical Assistance (TA) for Community Water/Wastewater Systems and Communities